Overview

 The project received parliamentary expediency on 22 August 2024.
 The PWC Report is available on the Parliament of Australia website.

-Environmental referral
+Environmental approval

 Defence is committed to ensuring the project meets the requirements of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).